 6. Answer Questions About Your Space

 Google Places offers a way for people to ask questions directly through your listing.
 Questions asked get sent to the Google email you used to set up Google Places, so be sure you’re getting alerts from that account.
 Answer these questions quickly and professionally.

 Bonus: Gotchas to Watch Out For

 As noted above, be careful when making address changes to your Google Places.
 In the early days of Google Places, it was possible to get a representative on the phone.
 Now, there’s no phone number listed and it can be difficult or impossible to get anything other than automated responses to requests for help.
 Choose wisely when setting up your account as changes can lead to problems with your listing, verification and ability to receive reviews.

 Beware of virtual office members abusing their membership to get their Google Places listing.
 One problem Kearney and her team run into with virtual office members is they purchase a one month membership, get their Google Places postcard with verification code, then “disappear off the face of the earth.”
 In these instances, she advises flagging as “closed” the Google Places account that’s attached to your address.

 An Essential Tool for Shared Workspace Operators

 Google Places has become an essential tool for coworking space operators, and a powerful way to boost the SEO of your shared workspace.
 If you haven’t already created a listing, put it on your to-do list.
 It’s a great way to spotlight your space.

-Satellite Deskworks is clean, flexible shared workspace software designed by space operators.
-To see Satellite Deskworks in action, request a free demo.
+Satellite Deskworks is flexible workspace software designed by space operators to save time and money.
+Request a free demo.